-All incidents/injuries/head injuries/ailments which require treatment are recorded on Scholarpack and an Accident Form is sent to parents via the child's book bag.
+All incidents/injuries/head injuries/ailments which require treatment are recorded on Arbor and an Accident Form is sent to parents via the child's book bag.
+The First Aid Process Flow Chart will be followed.

-Parents are informed by email or phonecall of any head or other injury which may be more serious or could need more investigation.
+Parents are informed by email and phonecall of any head or other injury which may be more serious or could need more investigation.
 The First Aider/Welfare Assistant will contact the parents if she has any concerns about the injury or if it is considered that we need to send a child home through illness.